ntulenev/KafkaSnapshot/README.md

 # KafkaSnapshot
 Tool that allows to read current data snapshot from Apache Kafka topic with compacting.

-Current version could work with json and long keys and json messages and skips topics with NULL keys.
+Application supports Apache Kafka topics with string keys (optionally as json) and long keys.
+Topics with NULL keys will be skipped.
+Messages should contains JSON data.

 ![Details](Details.PNG)